nicvagn/Gambit-Pairing/docs/building-executable.md

 # Building Executable

-## How to build I windows exectable with setup.py
+## How to build an exectable with setup.py

 ### Note:
 cx_freeze does not support python 3.13